jakepalmer/TI-HBA-MRprep/README.md

 - `submit_jobs.sh` orchestrates the pipeline by submitting a job on the HPC for each participant.
 For regular use, this is the only file that should need editing, e.g. editing paths and PBS parameters.
 - `run_pipeline.py` includes the main processing pipeline and simply wraps the Singularity commands for each step.
 - Each step is implemented in its own container on the HPC.
-Singularity containers can be built from Dockerfiles in the `*_src` folders or from published containters (e.g. MRIQC).
+Containers can be built from Dockerfile/Singularity files in the `*_src` folders or from published containters (noted in each section below).

-Currently, the pipeline only includes processing of T1-weight images, however it should be reasonably straight forward to extend the pipeline for other scan types by adding functions with Singularity commands in the `run_pipeline.py` script.
-Some recomended options are [QSIprep](https://qsiprep.readthedocs.io/en/latest/index.html) for DWI and [fMRIPrep](https://fmriprep.org/en/stable/) for fMRI.
+To setup it requires building multiple containers, but the idea was for this pipeline to remain 'modular' so that each processing step is independent and can be modified/removed without affecting the rest of the pipeline (with the exception of dicom to BIDS conversion being required for all subsequent steps).
+Similarly, the pipeline can be extended by adding a container, processing script/command and a function in the `run_pipeline.py` script.

 ## Assumed input file structure